Tottenham transfer news: Spurs sign midfielder Tanguy Ndombele for record €60 million from Lyon | Goal.com

 He was particularly impressive in the Champions League as Lyon shocked Manchester City with a 2-1 win and 2-2 draw in the group stage, Ndombele starring with performances which will give Spurs fans hope that he can adapt quickly to life in the Premier League.

-Spurs have come close to doubling their previous transfer record, the £36 million ($45.4m) paid for Colombian defender Davinson Sanchez two years ago.
+Spurs have come close to doubling their previous transfer record, the £36 million ($46m) paid to Ajax for Colombian defender Davinson Sanchez two years ago.

 It comes as a welcome boost after what had looked set to be an underwhelming day in the transfer window for the club - plenty of fans were left disappointed when it was revealed that new winger Clarke would immediately be sent back to former club Leeds to spend the 2019-20 season back on loan in the Championship.